Extend the battery life of your Fairphone

 If you don’t require any location services at all

-- disable location functionality by tapping on the related icon
+- Disable location functionality by tapping on location icon

 You can learn more about location settings on this Google Help page.